MinecraftForge/Documentation/docs/conventions/loadstages.md

 Each of these stages occurs at a different point in the loading stage and thus what can be safely done in each stage varies.

 !!! note

     Loading stage events can only be used in your `@Mod` class, in methods marked with the `@EventHandler` annotation.

+!!! important

+    Many objects that were previously registered in loading stage event handlers (Blocks, Items, Recipes, etc.) should now be registered via [RegistryEvents][registering].
+    This is to pave the way to being able to reload mods dynamically at runtime, which can't be done using loading stages (as they are fired once upon application startup).
+    RegistryEvents are fired after Pre-Initialization.

 ## Pre-Initialization